 It’s natural for dust to build up on the air filters.
 Even a thick layer of dust is relatively harmless, but what about black debris?
 What causes it?
 Is it normal?
 What can I do to stop it?

 We’re answering all of those questions and more here.

-Why Are My Air Conditioner Filters Turning Black?
+Why is My AC Air Filter Turning Black?

 A few things can cause your air filters to turn black or darker than normal.
 The three biggest culprits are mold, soot, and excess debris.
 Here’s more:

 You don’t need us to tell you that mold growth in your home is bad.
 Unfortunately, mold loves humid environments and Florida just happens to be one of the wettest states.

 Air conditioning systems develop mold as condensation collects on the evaporator coil.

 While the evaporation should drain to the outside of your system, sometimes the moisture transfers to the air filter and black mold can begin to grow.